 Role of digital technologies in shaping scientific research and communication

-Projects concerning plant biology, including its relations to agriculture
+Projects concerning plant biology, including its relations to agriculture and data science

 Global governance, science and democracy